plusserver/docs/content/en/compute/pluscloudopen/reference/local-storage/_index.md

 Local SSD Storage shares the same lifecylce as the VM instance.
 If the VM is deleted or crashes the Local SSD Storage data will be lost as well.
 What's more, your VMs cannot be resized or live-migrated to another hypervisor in case of a hypervisor maintenance.
 In the event of a hardware failure your Local SSD data could be completely lost.
 Even if there is no disk failure, there will be regular disk downtime.
 {{% /alert %}}

-### Comparison of the characteristics of Ceph volumes with those of Local SSD Storage
+### Comparison of the characteristics of Ceph volumes with Local SSD Storage

-There are fundamental differences between Ceph volumes with those of Local SSD Storage.
+There are fundamental differences between Ceph volumes and those of Local SSD Storage.

-As with shared storage, the underlying storage system provides redundancy and availability.
+With shared storage, the underlying storage system ensures redundancy and availability.
 Your application can rely on the 3x replicated highly available storage.

-As with Local SSD Storage, you can access the local disk in a raw fashion and achieve near 1:1 performance.
+With Local SSD Storage, you can access the local disk in its raw state and achieve almost 1:1 performance.
 However, your software stack is responsible for handling redundancy and availability.

 **Use cases for Local SSD Storage:**

 * Kubernetes
-* Etcd Cluster with 3 or 5 instances
+* Etcd cluster with 3 or 5 instances
-* Postgres Patroni Cluster
+* Postgres Patroni cluster

 **Anti-patterns for Local SSD Storage:**